shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

   - :heavy_check_mark: Individual written reflection or small group reflection
   - :heavy_check_mark: Volunteers share out to full group

+Reminder: when you start this exercise, you should try to come up with as many questions as you can.
+By the end of the exercise, your list of questions should identify which questions are closed-ended and which are open-ended, and it should be clear which questions have the highest priority.<br>

 ## Conclusion

 The goal today is to generate ideas for potential questions you can answer through your CURE-E Final Project.
 In the upcoming weeks, work with your group to determine a stakeholder and decide on at least one question for each group member to focus on.
-Check in with the instructor to confirm if your questions are sufficiently complex for the Final Project.
+Your question for the Final Project must be sufficiently complex -- try to think of a question that requires factual data but cannot be answered with a simple search (e.g. what day had the hottest temperature?).
+Check in with the instructor to confirm if your question matches this requirements.<br>

+To successfully complete this assignment, each participant should submit an individual project proposal to Canvas that includes the following components:<br>

+1. Clearly state the research question you intend to address
+2. Identify the stakeholder(s) who stand to gain from the insights derived from your project
+3. Provide some details about the dataset you intend to use, such as the Date Range, Weather Observation Type (e.g. Daily Summaries, Global Summary of the Month, Local Climatological Data, Normals Hourly, etc), Station/Zip Code/City or other geographic/location identifier, and observations/values (e.g. precipitation (PRCP), snowfall (SNOW), max temperature (TMAX), min temperature(TMIN), etc)
+4. You may use the same dataset as other students, but you should be writing your own program and individually addressing a unique question.
+If you are using the same dataset as other students, list the names of the other students.<br>

+Reminder: this assignment has 2 components -- the QFT discussion (submitted through the shared Google Doc) and the Project Proposal (a PDF or text submission to Canvas).